DanSowaru/StarWarsRebelNetwork/ReadMe.md

 ## How to Use the Project

-After running it, you can use HTTP requests to use the database.
+After running it, you can use HTTP requests to consume the database.

 >`http://localhost:8080/rebels`
 >